The Navajo memorise over 700 insects to three levels of classification, along with all their characteristics. And that’s

 I am using a wood burning iron to decorate memory boards with the markings structured according to the various systems of the body and the associated anatomy.
 I feel that dances, pointing to the location of body parts or the movement of body fluids, will aid greatly.
 The song boards are structured according to the songs, not to the information.
 They will also have indications of the rhythms and verses of the songs, as I understand is the case on the Native American song boards.
 A lot of work to do.
 Lovely research and lovely composing songs.
 This one is in its infancy.
 All dances are currently performed with no audience.
 Ever.

 I am a recovered arachnophobe who is now obsessed by spiders.
 I even wrote a book about them: Spiders: learning to love them.
 I only know the commonly encountered families.
-The total now numbers over 100 according to the latest classifications.
+The total number of families is over 100 according to the latest classifications.
 I want to know them all.
 The destining feature is the eye patterns.
 I love the scientific names of the families.
 This will take time.
 It also links to my other blog: The Spiderblogger.

 Plants are a major knowledge genre in all cultures, so I can’t leave them out.
 I am encoding the native trees of my state, Victoria, and using them as the basis of studying habitats.
 I’ve started with the common trees which define each habitat: the eucalypts (gums, boxes, peppermints, ashes and mallees), tea-trees, paperbarks, wattles, banksias, she-oaks and cypress-pines.
 Then the bushes, grasses and smaller plants – and link to the birds and other animals – it all becomes integrated yet again.

 I am using an imitation of my real Aboriginal coolamon, marked with a wood burning iron made for me by Tom Chippindall.
 The real one is too precious and I would feel uncomfortable using the actual design for my own experiment.
 This is the real coolamon:

 19. Genealogy staves – European Royal families